-If you’re looking for a giant hole in the ground, that would be Meteor Crater, a National Landmark about 40 miles east of Flagstaff.
-At Sunset Crater, “crater” refers to the vent at the top of the volcano, 1000 feet above the surrounding landscape.
+If you’re looking for a giant hole in the ground, that would be Meteor Crater, a privately-operated national landmark about 40 miles east of Flagstaff.
+At Sunset Crater Volcano, “crater” refers to the vent at the top of the volcano, 1000 feet above the surrounding landscape.

 When did Sunset Crater erupt?

 Recent research indicates that the eruption occurred in approximately the year 1085 and lasted a few weeks or months.